JivingTechnostic/Project5-WebGL/README.md

 And don't need to be calculated every single animate() call.

 ####Calculating the light vectors
 Similarly, the light vectors do not change over time, and are constants.
-As such, they do not need to be created eveyr single animate() call.
+As such, they do not need to be created every single animate() call.

 ####Mipmapping
 I don't think that this will change the performance significantly, and it's fairly limited because the user specifies the distance from the camera to the globe, but we can use lower-resolution textures for zoomed out shots.
 However, there isn't a large range of possible levels of detail, so the benefits of mipmapping are marginal at best.